 About the author

 A globally recognized expert on intellectual property law, Paul Goldstein the Stella W. and Ira S. Lillick Professor of Law at Stanford Law School.
-Goldstein is the author of ten books, including an influential five-volume treatise on U.S. copyright law, a one-volume treatise on international copyright law, and four novels.
+Goldstein is the author of eleven books, including an influential five-volume treatise on U.S. copyright law, a one-volume treatise on international copyright law, and five novels.
 He has served as chairman of the U.S. Office of Technology Assessment Advisory Panel on Intellectual Property Rights in an Age of Electronics and Information.
 Havana Requiem, his third novel, won the 2013 Harper Lee Prize for Legal Fiction.

 "A much-awaited new edition of Paul Goldstein's landmark synthesis of the history and policies of US copyright law.
 Goldstein's comprehensive and deep understanding of the legal, economic, and technological interests at stake thoroughly illuminates this sensitive and accessible study.
 A new concluding chapter meticulously and critically examines the challenges of 'competing with free' and the landscape-altering consequences of copyright's encounter with internet platforms."

 "Paul Goldstein can make the complex issues of copyright law accessible and captivating without sacrificing the nuances of law, politics, and custom that underlie them.
 With this second edition of Copyright's Highway, Goldstein adds timely narratives, such as the Google Book Project, to illustrate the evolving nature of copyright law and its importance to our everyday lives."

 —Marshall Leaffer, Indiana University Maurer School of Law

 "Paul Goldstein's eloquent call for a more human-centered discipline of copyright blends perception and prescription to great effect, indicating to the reader how far copyright has yet to go to help creativity flourish—and how it might cover the distance."